-Generic Name: bosentan (Pronunciation: boe SEN tan)
+Generic Name: bosentan

-What is Bosentan (Tracleer)?
+What is bosentan (Tracleer)?

 What are the possible side effects of bosentan (Tracleer)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include: